-1. Submittal of a completed application form labeled "RIG Planning Application".

-- 2. The application must include a letter of support from the City signed by the City Administrator/Manager and/or Mayor. - 3.
+- 1. Submittal of a completed application form labeled "RIG Planning Application." - 2.
+The application must include a letter of support from the city signed by the City Administrator/Manager and/or the Mayor.
+A resolution of support is not required for a Planning Grant application. - 3.
 There must be a minimum leverage rate of 1 to 1 (\$1 of other funds for every \$1 of Planning Grant).
 Applicants may use non-public funds as a match. - 4.
-The city must be supportive of affordable housing and the CDA's mission, as demonstrated by the city's adoption of the Required Resolution Provisions (attached) and the city's history of supporting affordable housing developments. - 5.
-The completed application form must be submitted according to "Section VI Grant Application Instructions".
+The city must be supportive of affordable housing and the CDA's mission, as demonstrated by the city's history of supporting affordable housing developments. - 5.
+The completed application form must be submitted according to "Section VI Grant Application Instructions."